arctic-hen7/elm-rust-boilerplate/README.md

 - NodeJS setup in the UI with Webpack and HMR
 - Yarn 2 (with PnP for ultra-fast dependency management)
 - Elm integration with Webpack (including HMR)
+- Elm UI support out of the box
 - Empty Elm project for frontend use
 - Empty Rust project for backend use